jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 There are a few things to watch out for when using this pattern:

-- Retry interval should be defined in the message metadata to avoid excessive retry requests sent to the integrated systems by the consumers.
-Consider having an exponential backoff based on the number of attempts
+- Message retry interval needs to be well managed to avoid excessive retry requests sent to the integrated systems by the consumers.
+Consider implementing an exponential backoff based on the number of attempts

 - The integrated systems should support idempotence.
-It is possible that the same request is sent again by the consumer as systems could fail after a successful response but before it is added to the reply channel
+It is possible that the same request is sent more than once by the consumer as systems could fail after a successful response but before it is added to the reply channel

 # Coming Next
 - Leader Election Pattern